peterdemin/peterdemin.github.io/source/12_articles/76-gcp-free-tier.md

 1. [AlgoVPN](https://github.com/trailofbits/algo) - a set of Ansible scripts that simplify the setup of a personal WireGuard and IPsec VPN.
    This was the first GCP VM I launched automatically.
-   Even though I switched to Tailscale for the VPN needs, it's a great project and a lot to learn from.
+   Even though I switched to Tailscale for the VPN needs, it's a great project and has a lot to learn from.
 2. [Oracle Cloud Free Tier](https://www.oracle.com/cloud/free/) offers Arm-based instances with 4 Ampere A1 cores and 24 GB RAM.
+3. [YUNoHost](https://yunohost.org/) partially supports this setup through a Web-based experience which is more inviting for terminal-averse audience.
+My priority was scriptable automation with no overhead.
+4. [Sandstorm](https://sandstorm.org/) is a security-focused alternative, that introduces its own package format and uses system resources to provide container-like isolation.